passagemath/.github/profile/README.md

 The passagemath fork uses the motto "Creating a Free Passage Between the Scientific Python Ecosystem and Mathematical Software Communities."
 It was created in October 2024 with the following goals:

-* providing instant, modularized installation with pip from binary wheels
+* providing instant, modularized installation with pip from binary wheels,
   - [this major project was started in May 2020 in the Sage codebase](https://github.com/sagemath/sage/issues/29705) and completed in passagemath 10.5.29 (May 2025),
 * establishing first-class membership in the scientific Python ecosystem,
 * giving [clear attribution of upstream projects](https://groups.google.com/g/sage-devel/c/6HO1HEtL1Fs/m/G002rPGpAAAJ),